 A regular but flexible routine is beneficial to all especially those with children and scheduled in is little “me-time” too.
 You may have the luxury of being able to carry out a full Morning Routine but, if not there are plenty of free online resources to get your endorphins going: Joe Wicks, 7-Minute Work Out for Women or CorePower Yoga are currently very popular.

-Behavioural scientist Francesca Gino writes, “gratitude enables us to savour positive experiences, cope with stressful circumstances, and be resilient in the face of challenges.”
+Thomas quotes her fellow HBR contributor and behavioural scientist Francesca Gino, who writes, “gratitude enables us to savour positive experiences, cope with stressful circumstances, and be resilient in the face of challenges.”
 A gratitude journal is a simple way to bring your attention to the good things and this in turn will have a positive impact on your perspective.

 Time is a valuable commodity and using a technique like the Pomodoro technique by Francesco Cirillo which breaks up time into intensively productive bite-sized chunks followed by a short break away from the screen and this app Tomato Timer helps manage this.
 Use your breaks to complete home tasks like hanging up the laundry or emptying the dishwasher.